hand with a pen on a contract with a house

 New Mexico couples that have significant assets such as businesses, real estate, and high-value investments must take a more nuanced approach to divorce.
 You are in a “split the baby” scenario, but understand that indiscriminate slicing and dicing could easily wipe out your wealth.
 That’s where Attorney Bob Matteucci of Matteucci Family Law comes in.

-Bob is routinely asked to serve as a special master in New Mexico divorce cases where amicable agreement over the division of assets seems impossible, or there are particularly valuable or complex assets that cannot easily be split in half.
+As a former business owner who was inspired to go to law school after getting divorced, he understands better than most how life-altering this legal process can be.
+His lived experience, and the fact that he has an MBA as well as a juris doctorate, mean Bob is routinely asked to serve as a special master in New Mexico divorce cases where amicable agreement over the division of assets seems impossible, or there are particularly valuable or complex assets that cannot easily be split in half.

-A special master is a neutral third party the judge in a civil lawsuit can hire to help resolve difficult cases.
+A special master is a neutral third party the judge in a civil lawsuit can bring in to help resolve difficult cases.
 They are hired to assist the parties in a civil lawsuit as they attempt to come to an agreement, or investigate an issue the judge would like more information on before he or she issues a decision.

 Rule 1-053 of New Mexico’s Rules of Civil Procedure for the District Courts, which outlines how courts are to use special masters, describes them as a referee, auditor, or examiner.
 This is an apt description since a special master does not advocate for either party like an attorney would do, and he or she does not have the same decision-making powers as the judge in the case.
 Instead, the special master often has a set of skills or certain knowledge that the parties’ attorneys or the judge overseeing the case believes will be helpful to tap into.